Overview

 The project is conceived as a swiss army knife for real-time streaming.
 It is designed to support a variety of network protocols, encodings, FEC schemes, and related features.
 Users can build custom configurations dedicated for specific use cases, while balancing quality, robustness, bandwidth, and compatibility.

-What problems does it solve?
+What problems it aims to solve?

 See also